[Exclusive] Lobbyist register to be tightened after Monsanto case

 All three institutions are now set to start negotiations to try to reach some sort of new compromise.

-The parliament recently put together its lead negotiators on the file, Romania centre-right MEP Danuta Hubner and German centre-left MEP Katrina Barley.
+The parliament recently put together its lead negotiators on the file, Polish centre-right MEP Danuta Hubner and German centre-left MEP Katrina Barley.

 Both are reporting back to representatives of all the political groups.

-Among them is German Green MEP Daniele Freund, who is also pressing to get MEPs to link their lobbyist meetings to a legislative footprint.
+Among them is German Green MEP Daniel Freund, who is also pressing to get MEPs to link their lobbyist meetings to a legislative footprint.

 He said a deal on the joint-register could be wrapped up by the end of the year or the start of 2021.

-Note: This article was updated 27 May 2020 at 16:52 to reflect some MEPs are required to publish their meetings with lobbyists.